Aliases for XBP1 Gene

 GeneCards Summary for XBP1 Gene

 XBP1 (X-Box Binding Protein 1) is a Protein Coding gene.
-Diseases associated with XBP1 include major affective disorder-7 and cavernous hemangioma.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Translational Control.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+Diseases associated with XBP1 include Major Affective Disorder 7 and Bipolar Disorder.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Unfolded Protein Response (UPR).
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.

 Functions as a transcription factor during endoplasmic reticulum (ER) stress by regulating the unfolded protein response (UPR).
 Required for cardiac myogenesis and hepatogenesis during embryonic development, and the development of secretory tissues such as exocrine pancreas and salivary gland (By similarity).
 Involved in terminal differentiation of B lymphocytes to plasma cells and production of immunoglobulins (PubMed:11460154).
 Modulates the cellular response to ER stress in a PIK3R-dependent manner (PubMed:20348923).
 Binds to the cis-acting X box present in the promoter regions of major histocompatibility complex class II genes (PubMed:8349596).
 Involved in VEGF-induced endothelial cell (EC) proliferation and retinal blood vessel formation during embryonic development but also for angiogenesis in adult tissues under ischemic conditions.
 Functions also as a major regulator of the UPR in obesity-induced insulin resistance and type 2 diabetes for the management of obesity and diabetes prevention (By similarity).